 The following individuals are usually not investigators:

 - Undergraduate student, technician, or any other individual when their participation in the University of Pittsburgh research is closely supervised

-- Administrators or individuals who perform routine or supportive tasks related to the research
+- Administrator who performs routine or supportive tasks in support of the University of Pittsburgh research